kartena/Proj4Leaflet/README.md

 # Proj4Leaflet

-This is an early attempt at integrating Proj4js with the excellent map client Leaflet (http://leaflet.cloudmade.com).
+This is an early attempt at integrating [Proj4js](http://proj4js.org/) with the excellent map client [Leaflet](http://leaflet.cloudmade.com).
 We decided to put this into a separate library for now to avoud adding unnecessary dependencies to Leaflet.

 ## Example